mikro-orm/mikro-orm/docs/versioned_docs/version-3.6/entity-manager.md

 console.log(author.books[0].tags[0].isInitialized()); // true, because it was populated
 ```

+> This feature is fully available only for SQL drivers.
+In MongoDB always you need to
+> query from the owning side - so in the example above, first load book tag by name,
+> then associated book, then the author.
+Another option is to denormalize the schema.

 ### Fetching Partial Entities

 When fetching single entity, you can choose to select only parts of an entity via `options.fields`: